 - Aloe vera: The juice of the aloe vera plant has been used for centuries to treat a variety of skin ailments.
 If you have an aloe plant at home, try rubbing the juice from one of the leaves on your hives, or look for a product certified by the International Aloe Science Council for quality and purity.
 But whatever route you choose, be sure to do a skin test first to make sure you’re not allergic to the juice.
 After all, you don’t want to add insult to injury!

 - Supplements: The antioxidant flavonoid quercetin acts as a natural antihistamine and anti-inflammatory.
 In fact, a recent study demonstrated that quercetin is more effective at fighting allergies than some prescription medications—with little to no side effects.
-Other supplements that have shown some efficacy in treating and preventing hives include vitamins B12, C, and D as well as omega-3 fatty acids.
+Other supplements that have shown some efficacy in treating and preventing hives include vitamins B12, C, and D, anti-inflammatory amino acids, as well as omega-3 fatty acids.